brianc/node-pg-copy-streams/README.md

 Generally how I work is if you submit a few pull requests and you're interested I'll make you a contributor and give you full access to everything.

-Since this isn't a module with tons of installs and dependants I hope we can work together on this to itterate faster here.
+Since this isn't a module with tons of installs and dependent modules I hope we can work together on this to iterate faster here and make something really useful.

 ## license